Albus Dumbledore: Sexual orientation

 Melissa Anelli, the webmaster of the fan site The Leaky Cauldron, praised the revelation, saying it promoted tolerance towards homosexuality.
 She added, "By dubbing someone so respected, so talented and so kind, as someone who just happens to be also homosexual, [Rowling is] reinforcing the idea that a person's gayness is not something of which they should be ashamed."
 Mark Harris of Entertainment Weekly said Rowling's choice "to make a beloved professor-mentor gay in a world where gay teachers are still routinely slandered as malign influences was, I am certain, no accident."
 Mike Thomas of the Orlando Sentinel claimed that Rowling displayed great skill by writing a gay character without labelling him as gay.

 In a 2016 article, Aja Romano of Vox observed a critical stance among many Harry Potter fans towards Rowling's revelation.
 Romano asserted that because Dumbledore's homosexuality was revealed after his death, certain fans felt that Rowling contributed to a "longstanding, problematic 'dead gays' trope" instead of showing the headmaster "living out his queer identity".
 After the release of the film Fantastic Beasts: The Crimes of Grindelwald (2018), Delia Harrington of Den of Geek criticised the film's failure to mention Dumbledore's homosexuality.
 She claimed that Rowling, who wrote the screenplay, put Dumbledore back in "the closet".
 In a 2019 opinion piece in The Washington Post, Richard Morgan also expressed frustration that the headmaster is not portrayed as gay in the film.
-He quoted Matt Collette, the producer of the Nancy podcast, who had discussed the topic in a 2017 episode.
-Collette called Rowling a "queerbaiter", which Collette defined as "a writer who puts in just enough of a queer story line to appease the fans who'd like one, but not so much as to offend anyone who doesn't like gay people."
+Matt Collette, the producer of the LGBT+ podcast Nancy, called Rowling a "queerbaiter", which he defined as "a writer who puts in just enough of a queer story line to appease the fans who'd like one, but not so much as to offend anyone who doesn't like gay people."

-Some critics argued that Dumbledore's sexuality should not be considered canon.
-Edward Rothstein of The New York Times said that "Rowling may think of Dumbledore as gay" but "there is no reason why anyone else should".
+Edward Rothstein of The New York Times questioned whether Dumbledore's sexuality should be considered canon.
+He said that "Rowling may think of Dumbledore as gay" but "there is no reason why anyone else should".
 The student newspaper of East Tennessee State University accused Rowling of lying, claiming her revelation was a publicity stunt.
 Other critics quoted the Death of the Author principle; they claimed that Rowling's commentary about characters after the novels were published is irrelevant to an understanding of the books.